Intelligence is your brain’s capacity to deal with a wide range of thoughts and ideas.

 Obsessive worry is a strong indicator of intelligence, because it discloses a racing mind that’s never at rest but always thinking, always considering.

 Smart people like to read for fun.

-People who who take active pleasure in reading, rather than doing so out of duty or reading strictly for data, unquestionably have brains they’ve worked to cultivate — which means, among other things, “avid readers have better memory function, communication skills, and focus” (source).
+People who who take active pleasure in reading, rather than doing so out of duty or reading purely for information, unquestionably have brains they’ve worked to cultivate — which means, among other things, “avid readers have better memory function, communication skills, and focus” (source).

 Truly intelligent people like to often be alone.

 Which doesn’t necessarily mean they’re introverted (although they can be), nor does it mean they don’t like spending any time among friends and other people.

 Rather, intelligent people prefer a lot of privacy and space, just as they prefer to pick and choose the time they spend among others, because they are independent and they value their independence, in part because it gives them time to think, as well as time to relax.

 Smart people, understand, genuinely smart people, as against the book-smart and the pedantic and all the other imposters, are autonomous and have the authentic confidence that can only come from thought and the comprehension that thinking fosters.